 To begin sending and receiving files, you must activate some features on your PC.
 Go to “Mobile Settings”.

 Step 6) Click on your phone name in the left pane of Mobile Settings.
 Enable “Share” to start sending and receiving files and URLs from Android Phone and Ubuntu PC.
-Additionally, you can enable “Locate Device”.
-Using this feature you can give a ring from your PC to find your phone hiding on a book shelf or tucked in your couch!
+Additionally, you can enable the “Locate Device”.
+Using this feature you can give a ring from your PC to find your phone hiding on a bookshelf or tucked in your couch!

 Step 8) To start sending URL to your phone, launch a website in your PC browser and then click “Open in Browser”.
 The website will magically open in your phone!